Number : Season 1, Serial 1 of 8.

 First Broadcast : 23 November – 14 December 1963.

-Plot : Coalhill School teachers; Ian and Barbara, both tutor an exceptionally gifted (but impossibly naive) young girl – called Susan Foreman.
-They decide to follow her home to learn more about her and wind-up being kidnapped, by a time-travelling alien – called “The Doctor”.
+Plot : 1960’s Coalhill School (London) teachers; Ian and Barbara, both tutor an exceptionally gifted (but impossibly naive) young girl; called Susan Foreman.
+They decide to follow Susan home to learn more and wind-up being kidnapped; by a time-travelling alien – called “The Doctor”.

-Whats good : There is still a tangible air of mystery behind the Doctor and Susan characters at this stage.
-Susan belittling her intellectually inferior school colleagues, with learning of genius proportions but unable to grasp which currency is in circulation – in 1963.
-Ian and Barbara show early promise as a duo.
+Whats good : There is a tangible air of mystery behind the Doctor and Susan’s characters – at this stage.
+Susan belittling her intellectually inferior school colleagues, with learnings of genius proportions but unable to grasp basic concepts.
+Such as, which currency is in circulation – in 1963.
+Ian and Barbara show early promise as a companion duo – and backbone of early stories.

-Whats bad : Clunky slow (pilot) serial, doesn’t understand yet what it wants to be.
-Some things introduced are later abandoned – in favour of revised backstories.
+Whats bad : Clunky slow and loose (pilot) serial, doesn’t understand what it wants to be.
+Things introduced, are later abandoned – in favour of revised backstories.
 I.e. Susan naming the Tardis.
-Hartnell doesn’t do that much, after the first episode, leaving the meat of the story, action and important dialogue for captive Ian.
+Being 49th century renegades.
+Hartnell doesn’t do that much, after the first episode, leaving the meat of the story, action and important dialogue for captive/companion Ian.

-Review With Spoilers :An Unearthly Child, is the beginning of Doctor Who and the pilot serial.
-It was broadcast on the day after the J.F.K assassination.
+Review With Spoilers :An Unearthly Child, is the beginning of Doctor Who and the pilot serial first episode.
+It was originally broadcast, on the day after the J.F.K assassination – in 1963.

-An Unearthly Child is like attempting to bake a cake, without a recipe.
-All of the basic ingredients are present but the final mixture is not quite right.
+An Unearthly Child is essentially – like attempting to bake a cake; without a recipe.
+All of the basic ingredients are present but the final mixture is not quite right and will be perfected after further attempts.

 The initial setup, is suspenseful and mysterious.
-Introducing us, to exceptionally bright but mysterious Susan and the interplay between Susan their suspicious teachers; Ian & Barbara – is interesting.
+Introducing us, to exceptionally bright but mysterious Susan and the interesting interplay between Susan and her suspicious teachers; Ian & Barbara.

-Most of the first episode is seen through Ian & Barbara’s eyes.
-As they follow Susan home to force a meeting with Susan’s guardian (later revealed to be the Doctor).
-Uncovering bit-by-bit, who these junkyard squatters are and why they are hiding out in a junkyard.
+Most of the first episode, is seen through Ian & Barbara’s eyes.
+As they follow Susan home, to force a meeting with Susan’s guardian (later revealed to be the Doctor).
+Uncovering bit-by-bit; who these junkyard squatters are – and why they are hiding in a junkyard.

-What is not present here, is a sense of what the show will build into – over the next 27 years and the mythos it will create.
-As explanations given here are muddled and certain given things are later abandoned and forgotten about.
+What is not present here, is a sense of what the show will build into, over the next 27-years or the mythos it will go on to create.
+As explanations given here, are muddled and uncertain.
+Established things are later abandoned and forgotten about.

 I.e. Susan inventing the name of the Tardis (after the abbreviation of “Time And Relative Dimensions In Space”).
-Rather than the fact a whole fleet of them already exists, on Gallifrey.
-The notion of the Doctor being a family man; never covered again – after this, bar fleeting references through the original series.
+Rather than the fact a whole fleet already exist on Gallifrey.
+The notion of the Doctor being a family man; never covered again, bar fleeting references through the original series.

 “We are not of this race.
 We are not of this earth.
 Susan and I are wanderers in the fourth dimension of space and time, cut off from our own people by distances beyond the reach of your most advanced science!”
 Doctor

-Even the first trip out in the Tardis is painfully grinding and feels like the colourful trippy tunnel sequence, in 2001 Space Odyssey; with its multi-coloured lightshow.
+Even the first trip in the Tardis is painfully grinding and feels like a reuse of the trippy tunnel title sequence, similar to 2001 Space Odyssey.

-On the plus, the suspensful feel is about right and we even get a reasonably entertaining romp back to caveman times from episode 2.
-Which is much more interesting than some of the later broadcast period romps.
+On the plus, however, the suspenseful feel is about right due to budget constraints and limited studio space.
+We even get a reasonably entertaining romp back to caveman times, from episode 2 onwards.
+This begins to flesh out the Earth historical period story template the First Doctor’s era uses alot.
+This story is much more interesting and realised than some of the later broadcast Earth period romps.

-Hartnell spends much of the time, attempting to find his feet in the role and hasn’t quite mastered the fine line between tetchy and endearing – not just yet.
+Hartnell spends much of this, attempting to find his feet in the role and hasn’t quite mastered the fine line; between tetchy and endearing – at least not yet.

 🔵🔵🔵⚪⚪ (3/5)